sparkfiresprairie/capl/README.md

 ![image](https://github.com/sparkfiresprairie/capl/blob/master/lab2/computing_contribution.png)

-After familiarizing ourselves with the circle rendering algorithm as implemented in the reference code [[refRenderer.cpp](./lab2/refRenderer.cpp)], we should deal with CUDA one.
+After familiarizing ourselves with the circle rendering algorithm as implemented in the reference code [[refRenderer.cpp](./lab2/refRenderer.cpp)], we should deal with CUDA version.
 The CUDA implementation parallelizes computation across all input circles, assigning one circle to each CUDA thread.